picocms/Pico/upgrade.md

 ### 3. Move your `config.php` to the new `config/` directory.
 ![Step 3]({{ site.base_url }}/style/images/docs/pico_upgrade_move_config.jpg)

-### 4. URL Rewriting became optional in `Pico 1.0.0` If you don't use the `.htaccess` file provided by Pico, you must update your rewriting rules to let the webserver rewrite internal links (e.g. `index.php?sub/page`) correctly.
+### 4. URL Rewriting became optional in `Pico 1.0.0`
+If you don't use the `.htaccess` file provided by Pico, you must update your rewriting rules to let the webserver rewrite internal links (e.g. `index.php?sub/page`) correctly.
 You need not update your markdown files or custom Twig templates if you keep URL rewriting enabled.
-Otherwise you have to change all internal links in markdown files (e.g. `%base_url%?sub/page`) and your custom Twig templates (e.g. (e.g. `{{ "sub/page"|link }}`)).
+Otherwise you have to change all internal links in markdown files (e.g. `%base_url%?sub/page`) and your custom Twig templates (e.g. `{% raw %}{{ "sub/page"|link }}{% endraw %}`).

 Further reading: